Claim: A legendary golfer is rewarded by a sultan with the gift of a golf club.

 I heard a rumor that Arnold Palmer was once asked by a Saudi king to come and play golf with him.
 Palmer wasn't sure if he should go, but his friends convinced him.
 As he was playing the king told him he wanted to give him a gift for coming to play with him.
 Palmer declined, but the king was persistent.
 Palmer said he could give him a golf club.
 The king said he would send it to him.
 After returning home Palmer got to wondering what the club would look like.
 Solid gold?
 Diamond studded?
 The package arrived, but it was not the size of a golf club.
 Palmer opened it and found the keys and a deed to a golf club (resort).

 Origins: How old is old?
-This story about a wealthy patron and his gift of a golf club has been kicking around at least since the 1940s:
+This story about a wealthy patron and his gift of a golf club has been kicking around at least since 1949, when it appeared in Reader's Digest:

 The "gift of a golf club" story is another tale of this ilk, in which once again a beneficent wealthy person over-rewards for a service received, this time with a multi-million dollar piece of real estate rather than the far more mundane and less expensive item requested.
 Also worked into this yarn is a common belief about the mega-rich, that they live and spend on so different a plane from the rest of us that the term "golf club" would naturally prompt them to think in terms of clubhouses and greens, while their less financially fortunate counterparts would be mentally conjuring up putters and drivers.